SymfonyCasts/symfony6/sfcasts/ep3-doctrine/docker-env-vars.md

 docker-compose exec database psql --user symfony --password app
 ```

-To get our actual application to point to the database that's running on this
+To get our actual *application* to point to the database that's running on this
-port, we could go into down `.env` or `.env.local` and customize `DATABASE_URL`
+port, we could go into `.env` or `.env.local` and customize `DATABASE_URL`
-accordingly: with user `symfony` password `ChangeMe`... and with whatever the port
+accordingly: with user `symfony` password `ChangeMe`... and with whatever your port
 currently is.
-Though... we would need to *update* that port each time we start and
+Though... we *would* need to *update* that port each time we start
-stop Docker.
+and stop Docker.

 ## Symfony Binary & Docker Env Vars

-Whelp, it turns out that we don't need to do *any* of this because the `DATABASE_URL`
+Thankfully, we don't need to do *any* of that because, surprise, the `DATABASE_URL`
 environment variable is *already* being correctly set!
 When we set up our project,
 we started a local dev server using the Symfony binary.